arduino/serial-monitor/README.md

 #### HELLO command

-The `HELLO` command is used to establish the pluggable discovery protocol between client and discovery.
+The `HELLO` command is used to establish the pluggable monitor protocol between client and monitor.
 The format of the command is:

 `HELLO <PROTOCOL_VERSION> "<USER_AGENT>"`